aleksnavratil/polish-for-normal-people/polish_textbook.md

 Here are some extra facts regarding declensions in Polish:

 * Some words in some of the 7 declensions are recognizeably phonetically similar to each other, while others are not.
+Examples:

-Example: The basic word for `apple` is `jabłko`, and it gets declined into forms like `jabłku` and `jabłka`, which are pretty recognizeable.
-On the other hand, the basic word for `dog` is `pies`, but it sometimes gets transformed into `psem` or `psie`, which are kinda recognizeable if you know what to look for, but not obvious to many new students.
+    * The basic word for `apple` is `jabłko`, and it gets declined into forms like `jabłku` and `jabłka`, which are pretty recognizeable.

+    * On the other hand, the basic word for `dog` is `pies`, but it sometimes gets transformed into `psem` or `psie`, which are kinda recognizeable if you know what to look for, but not obvious to many new students.

 * Adjectives, nouns, pronouns, numbers, and some other words have the 7 declension forms, though adverbs, some possessives, and some other words don't.